We've got what you need

 Buying supplements like Yohimbe online can come with risks.
 As with many herbal remedy supplements, some manufacturers label their products inaccurately.

 For example, a study conducted at Harvard Medical School looked at 49 different yohimbe supplements.
-They found as many as 78% of them did not label the correct quantity of Yohimbe.
+They found only 4.1% of supplements had both the correct quantity of Yohimbe and accurate information about the side effects.

 For clear reasons, this is extremely dangerous, and there still isn’t sufficient evidence to suggest it will actually help with ED symptoms.